ajv-validator/ajv/index.md

 ## Features

-- ajv implements full [JSON Schema draft 4](http://json-schema.org/) standard:
+- Ajv implements full [JSON Schema draft 4](http://json-schema.org/) standard:
   - all validation keywords (see [JSON-Schema validation keywords](keywords.html))
   - full support of remote refs (remote schemas have to be added with `addSchema` or compiled to be available)
   - support of circular references between schemas